Nations vow to save Iran nuclear deal after US pullout

 Trump's decision marked a stark diplomatic defeat for Europe, whose leaders urged the US president to think again.

-US Defence Secretary Jim Mattis insisted Wednesday that the US would keep working with its allies to prevent Iran from getting nuclear weapons - despite Trump's withdrawal from a deal designed to do that.
+US Defense Secretary Jim Mattis insisted Wednesday that the US would keep working with its allies to prevent Iran from getting nuclear weapons - despite Trump's withdrawal from a deal designed to do just that.

 "We will continue to work alongside our allies and partners to ensure that Iran can never acquire a nuclear weapon, and will work with others to address the range of Iran's malign influence," Mattis told a Senate panel.